The Wild, Obsessive Hunt for the World’s 78 rpm Records

 Petrusich introduces readers to collectorsJohn Henegan, Christopher King, Harry Smith, Big Joe Clauberg, Jack Whistane, Sherwin Dunner, John Tefteller, James McKune, and Jonathon Ward and lost backwood blues artists Geeshie Wiley, Blind Uncle Gaspard, Charly Patton, Lemon Jefferson, Paul Miles, and his Red Fox Chasers, Long Cleeve Reed, Little Harvel Hull, and the Down Home Boys to name a few.

-“What I’d hope for, at least at first, was to tell the story of a strange, misunderstood community, why the work mattered so much, what was at stake, how it got done.
+“What I hoped for, at least at first, was to tell the story of a strange, misunderstood community, why the work mattered, what was at stake, and how it got done.
 Eventually, I started to want what they wanted,” says Petrusich.
-So much so, she acquires a scuba certification for the sole purpose of scouring the Milwaukee River (where a record plant once stood) in search of discarded 78s.
-She comes up empty but her actions are in line with the lengths some collectors will go to acquire a rare record.
+In keeping with that, she acquired a scuba certification to scour the Milwaukee River, where a record plant once stood in search of discarded 78s.
+Ultimately, Petrusich comes up empty.
+Still, her actions align with the lengths some collectors go to acquire a rare record.

-On the surface, Do Not Sell at Any Price is about music and collectors but, it’s also a fascinating story about preservation, loss, obsession, and art.
+On the surface, Do Not Sell at Any Price is about music and collectors.
+Still, on a deeper level, it is about preservation, loss, obsession, and art.

 Amanda Petrusich regularly contributes to Pitchfork, The Oxford American, and the New York Times.
 She is the author of If It Still Moves: Lost Songs, Lost Highways, The Search for the Next American Music, and Nick Drakes Pink Moon (33 1/3 series).